 Synchronous acknowledgments vs throughput

-Multi-region replication improves resilience, but complicates write ordering, incident diagnosis and cost predictability.
+Cross-region replication improves resilience, but makes write ordering, incident diagnosis, and cost predictability much harder.

 Consistency and correctness